naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 === How to use Stripe Checkout (Option 1) ===

-The easiest way to start accepting Stripe payments is to add the following shortcode to a post/page:
+The easiest way to start accepting Stripe payments is to create a product in the plugin interface (Stripe Checkout > All Products > Add New).

+Once you have created a product, add the shortcode for it to a post/page.

+`[wp_stripe_checkout id="1"]`

+Replace the value of "id" with your product ID.

+= Webhook Endpoint =

+Go to "Developers > Webhooks > Add endpoint" and insert the URL shown in the plugin settings.
+Select this event - "checkout.session.completed" and click "Add endpoint".
+This is where Stripe will send a notification after a checkout payment is successful.

+For detailed setup instructions please visit the [Stripe WordPress](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

+=== How to use Stripe Checkout (Option 2) ===

+If you do not wish to create a product you can get started by adding the following shortcode to a post/page:

 `[wp_stripe_checkout_session name="My Product" price="2.99"]`